Skip to content

 Graham explained that Christians certainly shouldn’t worship the Earth, but that they should respect it.
 With that in mind, he encouraged people to realize that God made humans accountable for how they treat nature.

-This theme was invoked in a past episode of PureFlix.com’s “Pure Talk” when panelist Kirsten Haglund described the importance of creation care.
+This theme was invoked in an episode of the podcast “Pure Talk” when panelist Kirsten Haglund described the importance of creation care.

 “We are called to be good stewards of the Earth and not to waste and to care for the environment — [to] steward God’s creations,” Haglund said.